Tegan and Sara at First Avenue, 3/6/13

 |Photos by Erik Hess|

-For the most part, the setlist has stuck to a basic framework for the duration of the tour, and the choice of the hard-edged "Arrow" was a wise choice to follow to keep a constant pulse and movement to a couple performers who mostly stood pretty still.
-"This is a really attractive audience," Sara said after the song, and was chided by her sister for flirting.
+"This is a really attractive audience," Sara said after "Arrow," and was chided by her sister for flirting.
 "Everybody is beautiful to someone," Sara continued.
 "But some nights I look out into the crowd and say 'not for me.'"
 And this transitioned into one of the best-loved T&S songs, "The Con."
-Though it started a tad pitchy, a large percentage of the crowd sang along and it eventually settled into into its spiky pop-punk groove.
+Though it started a tad pitchy, a large percentage of the audience sang along and it eventually settled into into its spiky pop-punk groove.